PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 }
 ```

-Now compile and run this code using the shell.
+Compile and run this code using the shell.

+Now stare at this marvelous beautiful... pointless, program.

 # Void
-Since a pointer (aka variable with address) simply points to the first byte of an array (or just the first byte to an `int`) we don't have to tell C the type!
+Since a pointer (aka variable with an address) simply points to the first byte of an array (or just the first byte to an `int`) we don't have to tell C the type!
 We can just make a plain old address to the first byte (of the data)!

 Change the code to the following.